-An employee hired after May 1, 2015 who agrees to work at an extended instructional day elementary school as a part of his/her employment offer is not eligible to seek a special Hardship Transfer.
-This eligibility prohibition is applicable for new hires assigned to any of the four (4) listed elementary schools and to any of the DOE designated elementary schools per the first paragraph of this MOU.
+An employee hired after July 1, 2017 who agrees to work at an extended instructional day elementary school is not eligible to seek a Special Hardship Transfer.
+This eligibility prohibition is applicable to new hires assigned to any of the DOE designated elementary schools per the first paragraph of this MOU.

-Effective August 17, 2015, employees who have been selected by the District to provide up to an additional hour of instruction at their respective schools (any of the four (4) listed elementary schools or any additional elementary schools that are designated and required by DOE to provide additional instructional time to students as set forth in the first paragraph of this MOU) who have school-aged children enrolled in one of the District's After Care Programs will be provided the opportunity to be credited with the cost of providing an additional hour of After Care for their child(ren) that is a direct result of the employee providing additional instruction at their respective school per the provisions of this MOU.
-Employees eligible for this benefit must complete, submit and return a District form to their respective Principal that will be time and date stamped and then forwarded to appropriate school's After Care Program to allow the employee to receive credit for the last additional hour of After Care service provided his/her child who is enrolled in said After Care Program.
-If the form is returned to the employee's Principal on for before Friday, August 21, 2015, the employee will receive credit for the last additional hour of After Care services each day for the period August 17-21, 2015 that the child attended After Care.
-If the form is returned to the Principal after Friday, August 21, 2015, no past credits will be granted and the employee will be granted After Care credit for the last additional hour of After Care services on a go forward basis beginning on the date the completed form is forwarded to and received by the appropriate After Care Program.
-A separate form must be completed for each child enrolled in a District After Care Program.
-Forms will be made available to all affected employees once this MOU is signed by representatives of the District and the Association, and thereafter to additional affected employees should additional elementary schools be designated by DOE per the first paragraph of this MOU.
+Effective August 14, 2017, employees who have been selected by the District to provide an additional half-hour of instruction at their respective schools who have school-aged children enrolled in one of the District's After-Care Programs will be provided the opportunity to be credited with the cost of providing an additional half-hour of After-Care for their child(ren) that is a direct result of the employee providing a half-hour of additional instruction at their respective school per the provisions of this MOU.
+Employees eligible for this benefit must complete, submit and return a District form to their respective Principal that will be time and date stamped and then forwarded to appropriate school's After-Care Program to allow the employee to receive credit for the last additional half-hour of After-Care service provided to his/her child who is enrolled in said After-Care Program.
+If the form is returned to the employee's Principal on for before Friday, August 18, 2017, the employee will receive credit for the last additional half-hour of After-Care services each day for the period August 14-18 2017 that the child attended After-Care.
+If the form is returned to the Principal after Friday, August 18, 2017 no past credits will be granted and the employee will be granted After-Care credit for the last additional half-hour of After-Care services on a go forward basis beginning on the date the completed form is forwarded to and received by the appropriate After-Care Program.
+A separate form must be completed for each child enrolled in a District After-Care Program.
+Forms will be made available to all affected employees once this MOU is signed by representatives of the District and the Association.

-Appendix N - MOU Extended Hour of Instruction and Accommodations (cont'd)
+Appendix M - MOU Extended Hour of Instruction and Accommodations (cont'd)

 The Parties agree that all efforts will be made to schedule and conduct any additional professional development and/or in-service activities that are determined by the District to be necessary on already scheduled Professional Development Days and/or In-Service Days.
 The Parties also agree to limit the number of Faculty meetings to one regular Faculty meeting per month (September through May).
 If there is an emergency relating to the safety of students and/or employees, an additional brief emergency faculty meeting may be called by the Principal.
-In addition and notwithstanding this limitation, the Principal may schedule faculty meetings on a Pre-School Day, a Post-School Day, an In-service Day and up to 55-minutes on a Teacher Work Day.
+In addition, the Principal may schedule faculty meetings on Pre-School Days, Post-School Days, In-Service Days and up to 55 minutes on Teacher Work Days.

-This MOU becomes effective upon the Parties' representatives affixing their signatures below and expires after June 3, 2016, but may be extended with the mutual written agreement of the Parties, unless otherwise required by Florida Statute.
-In addition, this MOU will be submitted for ratification by members of the bargaining unit and for approval by the School Board along with and at the same time other items are tentatively agreed to during current negotiations on Salary and possibly other items.
+This MOU becomes effective upon the Parties' representatives affixing their signatures below and expires after June 4, 2018, but may be extended with the mutual written agreement of the Parties, unless otherwise required by Florida Statute.
+In addition, this MOU will be submitted for ratification by members of the bargaining unit and for approval by the School Board along with and at the same time other items are tentatively agreed to during upcoming negotiations on a successor Contract.
 Until ratified and approved, the Parties agree that this MOU is binding on the Parties and any alleged violations of this MOU may be grieved via the Parties' Grievance Procedure through STEP THREE - binding arbitration.